SilverMonkeyGmbH/v5_docs/Installation.rst

 Microsoft SQL Server
 ----------------------------
-For information about supported SQL Server versions see :doc:`/SupportedConf`
+For information about supported SQL Server versions see :doc:`/SupportedConf`.

-The installation of the SQL Server will be described in the following steps.
+The installation of the SQL Server will be described in the following section.

 Installation Setup
 ^^^^^^^^^^^^^^^^^^^^
 Start the SQL Server installation setup.
-Choose the "New SQL Server stand-alone installation..."-Option in the follwing Window:
+Choose the option "New SQL Server stand-alone installation..." in the follwing Window:

   .. image:: _static/SQLServerInstallation_00.png